History of the Republic of Ireland: Social liberalisation

 In the late 20th century, Irish society underwent rapid social change.
 After the introduction of free education in the late 1960s, many more people had access to second and third level qualifications.
 The relative economic success of the 1960s and 1970s also decreased emigration, meaning that Ireland became a younger and much more urban society than before.
 The spread of television and other mass media also exposed Irish citizens to a far wider range of influences than previously.
 All of these factors loosened the power of the traditional political parties and the Catholic Church over society.

+According to one source, social liberalisation may have coincided with the economic liberalisation of the Celtic Tiger period, which saw large inflows of foreign direct investment.
+Writing for the Hungarian conservative think thank, the Danube Institute, Philip Pilkington writes that "every metric of social integration and health has deteriorated drastically in the period since Ireland became wealthy.
+Some of these trends started before Ireland became a wealthy country, but they accelerated dramatically as economic growth took off.
+These trends suggest a likely link between cultural change and economic growth".

 By the 1980s, some were calling for liberalisation of the state's laws, particularly a review of the bans on divorce, contraception, and homosexuality.
 However, they were also opposed by well-organised groups who accused the reformers of being irreligious and "anti-family".
 That decade saw bitter disagreement between socially conservative, principally religious, elements and liberals over a series of referendums.

 In 1983, the Pro-Life Amendment Campaign campaigned for and won a referendum, explicitly including a ban on abortion into the constitution – the Eighth Amendment of the Constitution of Ireland.

 The liberals had a victory in 1985, when it was made legal to buy condoms and spermicides without prescription.
 Nevertheless, it was not until 1993 that all restrictions on information and sale of contraceptives were abolished.
 In 1986, the Fine Gael/Labour coalition proposed to remove the ban on divorce.
 This was opposed by Fianna Fáil and the Catholic Church and the Tenth Amendment of the Constitution Bill 1986 was defeated in a referendum.